sadkebab/the-thinnest-distributed-notification-layer-ever-made/README.md

 # TODO

-- pnpm workspaces
-- turbo repo or nix
+- docker image creation and pushing pipeline
 - system tests with docker-compose
-- eslint
+- eslint or biome
-- multi-channel subscribe and push